Skip to main content

 Information Security is something that every business must take into account.
 With the many perils in play, it is vitally important that organizations implement a security program tailored to their needs.
 We recommend creating and maintaining a complete holistic Security Operations Program (Security Program) and develop an annual budget for the program’s implementation and ongoing improvement.

-The challenge many IT professionals face when developing a Security Program and securing budget for it is that 36% of senior executives do not consider their organization’s Security Budget to be a priority issue (Ponemon Institute: 2015 Global Study on IT Security).
+The challenge many IT professionals face when developing a Security Program and securing budget for it is that 36% of senior executives do not consider their organization’s Security Budget to be a priority issue.

 The key to getting your executives to buy into your security budget is making it risk-based, which means clearly presenting them how each budget item changes the overall risk level of your organization.
 By focusing on how different budget allocations can change the organization’s ability to address risk, it becomes easier to provide more compelling answers to business stakeholders about the budget(s) your present.